 “Being a part of the BFT Challenge at my local gym helped me focus on my goal,” she said.

-“I had to get used to the fact that my daily routine was different now, as is most things since experiencing COVID lockdowns, and the challenge was what I needed to get back on track.”
+“I had to get used to the fact that my daily routine was different now, as are most things since experiencing COVID lockdowns, and the challenge was what I needed to get back on track.”

 How She Did It

-Obviously there are some factors within our lifestyles we are unable to control; genetics, for example, mean some people are predisposed to weight issues.
-However there are also some common biological factors we can learn to control or at the very least help along, including hormones, metabolism and muscle loss.
+Obviously, there are some factors within our lifestyles we are unable to control; genetics, for example, mean some people are predisposed to weight issues.
+However, there are also some common biological factors we can learn to control or at the very least help along, including hormones, metabolism and muscle loss.